-Add payment options to Microsoft Bookings and you get Acuity.
+Add online payment options to Microsoft Bookings and you get Acuity.

 There’s not much difference between the scheduling features that both tools offer.
-But unlike Microsoft Bookings, Acuity targets brick-and-mortar service providers by allowing users to collect payments and integrate their scheduling tool with accounting platforms.
+But unlike Microsoft Bookings, Acuity is a better calendar app for brick-and-mortar service providers because it allows users to collect payments and integrate their scheduling tool with accounting platforms.
 It also offers greater integration options than Microsoft Bookings but is way more complex to use.